-It may be possible to negotiate with the landlord for a variation to a guarantee agreement.
+It might be possible to negotiate with the landlord for a change to a guarantee agreement.
 This would ensure that the guarantor's liability was confined to only your rent payments or any damage caused by you.

 When the guarantor's liability ends

-This depends on what the guarantee agreement says and/or what is agreed verbally.
+This depends on what the guarantee agreement says or what is agreed verbally.

 Many guarantee agreements are open-ended and will refer to liability ‘under this tenancy/agreement’.
-This means that liability could extend beyond the fixed term, to any extension, as well as to certain variations such as rent increases.
+This means that liability could extend beyond the fixed period, to any extension, as well as to certain changes such as rent increases.

-If this is the case, the guarantor’s liability may continue for as long as the tenancy exists and will only end if the tenancy is legally ended by:
+If this is the case, the guarantor’s liability might continue for as long as the tenancy exists and will only end if the tenancy is legally ended by:

 - service of a valid notice to quit by the tenant, or